 THA joined number of public health and advance care planning advocates to co-sponsor

 Defining Hope, a documentary that follows eight patients with life-threatening illness and the nurses who guide them to make critical choices as they face death, embrace hope and ultimately redefine what makes life worth living.
-The film will be released in November 2017 in honor of National Hospice and Palliative Care Month.
+The film was released in November 2017 in honor of National Hospice and Palliative Care Month.

 Take Charge of Your Health Care!
 Put Your Wishes in Writing.

 An advance directive is your life on your terms.
 Whether you're 18 or 80, documenting your wishes today means your family won't have to make heart-wrenching decisions later.